Sunday, December 23, 2007

 the horror, the horror (thing #7)

-shuffling from screen to screen - scavenging unused minutes from early departees; climbing over each other to claw at badly tiled profiles beaming virtual friends and celebrtiy/media carpet-bombing...
+shuffling from screen to screen - scavenging unused minutes from early departures; climbing over each other to claw at badly tiled profiles beaming virtual friends and celebrity/media carpet-bombing...

 and then there appeared... a knight in blue and white :P

-my techonology is social networking - particularly facebook.
+My technology is social networking - particularly Facebook.

-facebook is clean in design - its interfaces encourage networking along many lines (professional, interests/hobbies, schools, geography, looking for love, etc).
-The applications and add ons is where facebook excels though.
+Facebook is clean in design - its interfaces encourage networking along many lines (professional, interests/hobbies, schools, geography, looking for love, etc).
+But the applications and add-ons are where Facebook excels though.

-heres an example of librarian oriented apps that i discovered on de.lisc.ious while briefly poking around...
+Here's an example of librarian oriented groups that I discovered on google while briefly poking around...

 Saturday, October 13, 2007